 Driffield Road and Medway conservation areas consultation

-Officers also carried out a detailed assessment of the potential implications for adopting a more permissive approach to mansard roof extensions.
-This assessment concluded that adopting a more permissive approach to mansard roof extensions would have the potential to cause significant harm to the character and appearance of the two conservation areas.
-It was also concluded, in accordance with national planning policy, that there would be insufficient public benefit arising from the approach to outweigh the harm caused.
+This consultation represented the third phase of works to look at enabling a more permissive approach to mansard roofs within these two conservation areas, an approach which has received considerable local support.
+It followed a report to Cabinet on 6 December 2016 in which a detailed assessment of the potential implications for adopting a more permissive approach to mansard roof extensions concluded that adopting a more permissive approach to mansard roof extensions would have the potential to cause significant harm to the character and appearance of the two conservation areas, and that the only way that this could be justified was if there were to be sufficient public benefit arising from the approach to outweigh the harm caused.

-Cabinet agreed to proceed with this alternative approach on the basis that further work be carried out to establish a mechanism to secure a package of contributions, and then carry out a public consultation to seek views on whether or not to adopt this mechanism.
-Cabinet will reconsider the principle of mansard roof extensions in the Driffield Road and Medway conservation areas alongside the relevant measures for mitigating harm in June 2017.
+Cabinet will review the results of the consultation and consider the principle of mansard roof extensions in the Driffield Road and Medway conservation areas alongside measures for mitigating harm 27 June 2017.
 In the meantime, applications for mansard roof extensions in the Driffield Road and Medway conservation areas will continue to be determined on their own merits in accordance with current planning policy.

 Details of this and other closed consultations can be viewed on the previous consultations page.